Our Track Record of Success

 If you have been wrongfully arrested or mistreated during or after an arrest, you can hold the officers who did it accountable—both criminally and civilly.
-In New York City, police misconduct can be prosecuted as a crime, and you can also sue in civil court to recover any damages that you incurred as a result of the misconduct and potentially win compensation for:
+In New York City, police misconduct and neglecting civil rights by law enforcement can be prosecuted as a crime, and you can also sue in civil court to recover any damages that you incurred as a result of the misconduct and potentially win compensation for:

 - Medical expenses, lost earnings, and other economic losses;